cfusco77/Election_Analysis/README.md

 # Election_Analysis
 ## Project Overview
-A Colarado board of Elections employee has given you the following tasks to complete the election audit of a recent local congressional election.
+A Colarado board of Election employees has given you the following tasks to complete the election audit of a recent local congressional election.
 1. Calculate the total number of votes cast.
 2. Get a complete list of candidates who recieved votes.
-3. Calculate the total number of votes each candidate recieved
+3. Calculate the total number of votes each candidate recieved.
-4. Calculate the percentage of votes each candidate won,
+4. Calculate the percentage of votes each candidate won.
 5. Determine the winner of the election based on the popular vote.

 ## Resources